Sorry, you need to enable JavaScript to visit this website.

 Centre for Innovative Education Support

 The Centre for Innovative Education Support (Innovatív Képzéstámogató Központ) plays an important role in disseminating information on the VET programmes.
+It is a nonprofit organisation and it operates under the founding rights and professional guidance of the Ministry of Culture and Innovation.
 They provide information about all of the VET professions with

 • detailed descriptions,